artsy/eigen/docs/adding_state_migrations.md

-# Adding State Migrations
+# State Migrations

-## Do I need to add a state migration?
+## What is a migration?

-Probably not! 🙂 Most changes to the app only involve creating some new UI and fetching data for it with Relay.
-In those cases you don't need to worry about migrations.
-However, if you're working on something that involves managing application state beyond Relay data, then please read on...

-When the app launches we do something like

-    initialAppState = merge(blankAppState, loadSavedStateFromDeviceStorage())

-It is possible to make a code change that would cause this step to produce a corrupt `initialAppState` the next time the user updates their app.
+Sometimes we make a code change that can cause a corrupted `initialAppState` the next time the user updates their app.

 To mitigate this we add in a `migrate` step so that old versions of the app state can be brought up-to-date before merging.

-    initialAppState = merge(blankAppState, migrate(loadSavedStateFromDeviceStorage()))

 When we make a change to the app store which could affect what is stored on disk, we need to create a new migration.

+## When do I need to add a state migration?

+We are using easy-peasy for persistent local state, which is what a migration is there to help us with.

-The following kinds of change do _not_ require creating a new migration:
+### Does _not_ require creating a new migration

-- Modifying anything which is only stored within a `sessionState` portion of the app store.
+- Adding, removing or modifying anything which is stored in a `sessionState` object.
-- Adding or removing a `sessionState` object.
-- Modifying, adding, or removing a [computed](https://easy-peasy.now.sh/docs/api/computed.html) property.
-- Modifying, adding, or removing [actions](https://easy-peasy.now.sh/docs/api/action.html) or [thunks](https://easy-peasy.now.sh/docs/api/thunk.html).
+- Modifying, adding, or removing a [computed](https://easy-peasy.now.sh/docs/api/computed.html) property, [actions](https://easy-peasy.now.sh/docs/api/action.html) or [thunks](https://easy-peasy.now.sh/docs/api/thunk.html).

-The following kinds of changes to easy-peasy models in the global app store will **always** require a migration:
+### The following kinds of changes to easy-peasy models in the global app store will **always** require a migration

-- Adding a property
+- Adding, removing, renaming, or changing the type of a property from the state Model

   ```diff
    interface MyModel = {
      existingProperty: string